Sneethan/the-seekret/bot/README.md

 # The Seekret - Discord Bot Version

-A Discord bot implementation that monitors SEEK job listings and provides interactive job notifications with save and reminder functionality.
+A Discord bot implementation that monitors SEEK job listings and provides interactive job notifications with save and reminder functionality, now with AI-powered job compatibility matching.

 ```
                    (